Senni Alina and Olivia Rose are out to clear up some misconceptions about a disease that affects millions.

 Imagine having a disease that you have to defend.
 Imagine that, on top of constantly having to prick yourself, count every carb you ingest, and ward off moments of blacking out, you also have to deal with judgmental looks every time you eat something sweet.
 That is what it’s like to live with Type 1 Diabetes.

-Unlike Type 2 Diabetes, Type 1 Diabetes is not caused by overdoing it with the Coca-Cola.
 Type 1 Diabetes is a genetic, chronic condition where the body’s pancreas does not produce sufficient insulin, the hormone which regulates blood sugar.
 In order to stay alive, people with T1D must carefully regulate their blood sugar by injecting or pumping insulin daily.
 While Type 2 can be treated and cured with lifestyle changes, Type 1 often leaves people insulin-dependent for life.
 A cure has yet to be discovered.

 Also known as juvenile diabetes, most people are diagnosed with T1D at a very young age.
 Sonia Sotomayor, the Supreme Court Justice, was diagnosed at the age of 7.
 Nick Jonas found out at the age of 13.
 This disease is a reality of the everyday lives of many.